 As a refresher, operating leases function much like traditional leases, where the lessee pays to use an asset, but doesn’t enjoy any of the economic benefits or incur any of the risks that come with ownership.

 Why will finance leases now be referred to as capital leases?
 This is one of the biggest changes between the old and new lease accounting standards.
-The reasoning behind this change is simple; because the majority of leases will now be capitalized (with the exception of those with a term equal to or less than 12 months), the existing nomenclature is no longer accurate.
-Hence, the new term, “finance” lease.
+The reasoning behind this change is simple; because the majority of leases will now be capitalized (with the exception of those with a term equal to or less than 12 months), the existing nomenclature of “capital lease” is no longer accurate.
+Hence, the new term, “finance lease.”